Biden's Comments Endanger US, Iran and Israel

 STEPHANOPOULOS: But just to be clear here, if the Israelis decide Iran is an existential threat, they have to take out the nuclear program, militarily the United States will not stand in the way?

-BIDEN: Look, we cannot dictate to another sovereign nation what they can and cannot do.
+BIDEN: Look, we cannot dictate to another sovereign nation what they can and cannot do when they make a determination, if they make a determination that they’re existentially threatened and their survival is threatened by another country.

-STEPHANOPOULOS: You say we can't dictate, but we can, if we choose to, deny over-flight rights here in Iraq.
-We can stand in the way of a military strike.
+STEPHANOPOULOS: You say we can’t dictate, but we can, if we choose to, deny over-flight rights here in Iraq.
+There are ways we can stand in the way of a military strike.

-BIDEN: I'm not going to speculate, George, on those issues, other than to say Israel has a right to determine what's in its interests, and we have a right and we will determine what's in our interests.
+BIDEN: I’m not going to speculate, George, on those issues, other than to say Israel has a right to determine what’s in its interest, and we have a right and we will determine what’s in our interest.

 Israel First, or America?